dartmouth-cs52-20X/openstata-backend/README.md

 ## What is Open Stata?

-Open Stata is an in-browser open-source replication of the basic functionality of the proprietary statistical software Stata, combined with free tutorials and sample datasets to get anyone started with learning it.
+Open Stata is an in-browser replication of the basic functionality of the proprietary statistical software Stata, combined with free tutorials and sample datasets to get anyone started with learning it.

 ## Architecture